-The High Court of Justice is composed of members elected by the National Assembly after each renewal.
+The High Court of Justice is composed of members elected by the National Assembly.

 It is presided over by a magistrate.

 The organization of the High Court of Justice and the procedure to be followed before it are determined by an organic law.